A collection of quote cards from Hongo Shokudo

 Q:

-I am an undergraduate student with wheat, rice, and fruit allergies.
+I am an undergraduate student with allergies to wheat, rice, and fruit.

-I appreciate that the cafeteria displays allergy information, but there are so few wheat-free meals that I can barely eat them.
-I
+I appreciate that the cafeteria displays allergy information, but there are hardly any wheat-free options, so I can hardly eat anything.

-I've given up on eating at regular restaurants, but I would really appreciate it if the co-op cafeteria could provide a wheat-allergy-friendly meal, even if it's just one main dish.
+I've given up on finding suitable options at regular restaurants, but I would really appreciate it if the university co-op cafeteria could offer at least one wheat-allergy-friendly dish as a main course.

 A:

-Thank you for your feedback regarding our products.
-After researching the products offered at Chuo Shokudo, we
+Thank you for your feedback regarding the products we offer.
+After investigating the products offered at the Central Cafeteria, we found that

 ・Miso soup